bump-sh/docs/src/_help/documentation-experience/api-explorer.md

 To avoid this situation, we created our own proxy, designed to ensure that requests sent from a browser are processed without error by an API’s servers, all while maintaining confidentiality and security: **cors toujours**.

 This proxy is hosted outside our infrastructure to ensure data security.
-Its open-source code will soon be made available to the community.
+Its open-source code is available [on GitHub](https://github.com/bump-sh/cors-toujours).

+You can also learn more about it in our [dedicated blog post](https://bump.sh/blog/releasing-cors-proxy-opensource/).

 ### Authentication